revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/02-IntroductionTonpmAndnode.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-The `package.json` file is normally present at the root directory of a project folder structure.
+The `package.json` file is normally present in the root directory of a project folder structure.

 </blockquote>
 </details>